1. Introduction

 Initial: | n/a (see prose) |

-The result descriptor itself does not have a type, but its resolved value is type checked during the substitution of a <dashed-function>.
+The result descriptor itself does not have a type, but its resolved value is type-checked during the substitution of a <dashed-function>.

 3. Using Custom Functions

---*( <declaration-value># )
+<dashed-function> = --*( <declaration-value>#? )

 A <dashed-function> can only be used where var() is allowed.

 If a property contains one or more <dashed-function>s, the entire property’s grammar must be assumed to be valid at parse time.
-At computed-value time, every <dashed-function> must be substituted before finally being checked against the property’s grammar.
+At computed-value time, every <dashed-function> must be replaced before finally being checked against the property’s grammar.

 -